MORE THAN WORDS CAN SAY: THE INK SPOTS AND THEIR MUSIC

 One possible replacement in the Riff Brothers was Bill Hawkins.
 There were two small articles about him in the Indianapolis Recorder (December 11 and December 25, 1948) when he started on WJW as Cleveland's first black disk jockey ("Walkin' Talkin' Bill Hawkins").
 Both articles said that he'd once been a member of the Riff Brothers.
 (However, his 1975 obituary didn't mention it, although it said that he was born in Birmingham, Alabama and had lived in Indianapolis until 1936.)

 Meanwhile, Jerry and Charlie were touring the Midwest with the Whitman Sisters vaudeville show, one of the most popular programs in TOBA (the Theatre Owners Booking Agency), the main booking agency for black theaters.
+(No 1933 listings of the members of the troupe included their names; however, all this proves is that they weren't featured artists in the show.)
 On May 5, 1933, "Jerry and Charlie Daniels" [sic] ("the dancing duet") appeared in a production called "Underneath The Harlem Moon" at an Indianapolis Y.W.C.A.
 They played one of the acts in a fictional Harlem night club.

 First calling themselves the "Gates Brothers", they broadcast some shows on WHK (Cleveland), for example on October 14, at 6:30.
 However, by the time they landed a job on WLW and its sister station, WSAI (both in Cincinnati), they had become the "Three Porters" (although I can't find any listings for them under that name).
 The December 9, 1933 Indianapolis Recorder said "Ivory 'Deac' Johnson ex of the Rhythm Club with Simp Green, is in Cincinnati with Jerry and Charlie.
 They are radioing for WLW as the Three Porters and will start another Rhythm Club soon."
 On the original Rhythm Club, with Slim (or "Simp") Green, Deek played a character called "Elder Deac Johnson", so they didn't actually get his name wrong.